Chief Sealth International High School

 Graduation Requirement Satisfied: Elective

-Chinese 4 is designed for students who have completed three years of Chinese.
-This course will focus on developing proficiency in listening, speaking, reading, and writing through authentic materials such as movies, newspapers, short stories, and articles.
-Students will also work toward understanding and appreciation of the foundations of Chinese thought and culture through simplified readings of early literature from China’s 3000 years of recorded history.
-Major topics covered are family and its development from traditional Chinese ideas, customs and their foundation in the past, leisure time, and geography.
-Students will also be able to understand and convey information about career choices, the environment, and social issues.
-At the end of the year students will reach a mid-intermediate level of language proficiency.
+IB Chinese 4 is designed for students who have completed three years of Chinese.
+This course focuses on further developing proficiency in listening, speaking, reading, and writing through authentic materials such as movies, newspapers, short stories, and articles.
+Major topics include environmental protection, volunteerism, traditional Chinese customs (such as the Mid-Autumn Festival and Chinese New Year), and the importance of leisure activities.
+Students will also learn to understand and communicate about career choices, environmental issues, and social concerns.
+By the end of the year, students will have reached a solid novice-high or intermediate-low level of language proficiency.

 Japanese 1A, 1B